ralyodio/express-template-demo/README.md

 Express Template Demo
 ===========

-Demo of ejs and dustjs-linked in template views for Express 3.x.
+A simple demo of using ejs and dustjs-linked template engines for your views in Express 3.x.

 More info
 ----